matthieuauger/SNIPs/SNIPS/snip-5.md

 * [Synchronizing](#synchronizing)

 #### newHeads
 Fires a notification each time a new header is appended to the chain, including chain reorganizations.
-Users can use the bloom filter to determine if the block contains logs that are interested to them.

 In case of a chain reorganization the subscription will emit all new headers for the new chain.
 Therefore the subscription can emit multiple headers on the same height.